DMR-Database/md380tools/README.md

 <br><br>
 This is our modified version of KD4Z md380tools firmware.
 <br><br>
-Why ? : Our version displays all regions and countrys correctly. :)
+Why ? : Our version displays all regions and countrys correctly. :) (work in progress)
 <br><br>
-If something displays incorrectly, tell us and we will ffix it right away (either in the database or in the software).
+If something displays incorrectly, tell us and we will fix it right away (either in the database or in the software).
 <br><br>
 <li>
 <a href="https://github.com/BM-Database/md380tools/blob/master/KD4Z%20Toolkit%20v4%20Tutorial%20v1.0d.pdf">KD4Z Toolkit v4 Tutorial v1.0d</a>